 Newly hatched larvae are less than 1/8 inch long and usually black in color.
 They may linger around the egg mass for several days if the weather is cool or rainy.
 The larvae then climb trees or other objects, trailing silken threads as they move.
 When the larvae reach the top, they do not feed but drop on silken threads being dispersed by the wind.
 This behavior is called ballooning.
 Once ballooning is done the larvae begin feeding.
 Hatching and ballooning may last for 7-10 days.

-May - Mid July * Larval Feeding Stage
+June - Early July * Larval Feeding Stage

 During the larval stage the caterpillar will molt, shedding its exoskeleton (5 times for a male and 6 times for a female).
 Each molt is called an instar.
 A single caterpillar eats an average of one square meter of foliage during this stage.
 Fourth instar caterpillars are identified by a beige head and dark marks, 5 pair of blue dots followed by 6 pair of red dots down their backs.
 Large larvae feed at night and generally rest during the heat of the day unless populations are very large, then they wander constantly.
 They continue to feed, molt, and feed until they are about 2 1/2 inches long.